20 Free Project Management Templates (Excel & ClickUp) 2022

 Once they’re done with the task, they can resolve the comment to avoid needless follow-ups.

-Similarly, a project manager needs to know the project status of their tasks at all times.
+A project manager needs to know the project status of their tasks at all times.

 However, if you’re using the Excel management tool, you’ll have to manually ask your project team for status updates.